A-Farhan/cova/README.rst

    CoVa msabuild --help

 You can run these commands individually or in combination, with or without arguments, as all arguments have defaults.
-Combination works like this
+Combination works like this.

 .. code-block:: bash